-Do you find it hard to respect someone when someone doesn’t give you the respect back?
-I believe respect is not a given, it’s something we must constantly work at.
-It needs to be earned by each of us, particularly where culture is involved.
+Do you find it hard to respect someone when that someone doesn’t give you respect?
+Respect is not a given, it’s something we must constantly work at.
+It needs to be earned by each of us.

 We’re taught as children to respect others, but others need to respect us too.
 It must work both ways.
 Respect is based on a mutual understanding of other people’s values and practices within the framework of our cultures.